PRVRobotics/Sojourner-WRO-FutureEngineers-2026/T-photos/README.md

 Aurelio Perez Huertas: (Description of why you joined the team and what do you want to study after you graduate highschool)

+When and why was the team founded?

+(Description)